Backblaze/B2_Command_Line_Tool/CONTRIBUTING.md

     nox > Running session format
     ...

-Session `test` can run on many python versions.
+Session `test` can run on many Python versions, 3.5-3.8 by default.
-In order to do it, given Python interpreter must be installed in the operating system or via [pyenv](https://github.com/pyenv/pyenv).

-Sessions other than `test` use the latest stable Python.
+Sessions other than `test` use the last given Python version, 3.8 by default.

 You can change it:

-    export PYTHON_DEFAULT_VERSION=3.7
+    export NOX_PYTHONS=3.6,3.7

+With the above setting, session `test` will run on Python 3.6 and 3.7, and all other sessions on Python 3.7.

+Given Python interpreters should be installed in the operating system or via [pyenv](https://github.com/pyenv/pyenv).

 ## Linting